 Details and instructions for activating the function are available here: Mac tip - press and hold for accented / accented letters.

 If you cannot find the right keyboard shortcuts for your concern or if only a few are useful for you, then you can also give yourself the full collection of Mac shortcuts in the form of an inexpensive reference book.
 So if you'd rather use a book to look up and learn, then take a look at this recommendation: Book tip - keyboard shortcuts for the Mac by Jonas Kraft.
-The book not only offers a large collection of Mac keyboard shortcuts on 120 pages, but they are also very well organized.
-It is already apparent in the table of contents that attention is paid to efficiency.
-Because the tips are organized by apps: Music, Photos, Pages, Numbers, Keynote, Cards, Preview, Notes, Reminders, Contacts and so on.
+The book not only offers a large collection of Mac shortcuts on 120 pages, but also very well organized.
+The table of contents already shows that attention is paid to efficiency.
+Because the tips are sorted by apps: music, photos, pages, Numbers, Keynote, Maps, Preview, Notes, Reminders, Contacts and so on.

 If you use a Bluetooth keyboard or a so-called folio case with keyboard on your iPad or iPad Pro, you can use the iPadOS key combinations on this.
 Many of the shortcuts for the tablet operating system come directly from macOS.
 To display the shortcuts that can be used in the system or in the currently open app, simply hold down the command key (⌘).
 You can find more details on this as well as an overview of the most important iPad keyboard shortcuts in this guide: iPad Shortcuts - Key combinations for the Bluetooth keyboard on the Apple tablet.